AnoshThomas/Data-Visualisation/README.md

 My initial design (index_v1.html)  contained only the bar chart graph and after obtaining feedback I chose to incldue a second chart
 (pie-chart) which illustrated the statistics for a specific carrier in a given year.
 While hovering with the mouse on a bar woudl reflect the changes in the pie-chart.
 Also I changed the color code to google style whcih was a bit more pleasing.

+## Feedback

+user 1:

+## Resources:

+discussion on the udacity forum - support from Myles

+google on usage of javascript and d3.js libraries